Naval Station Norfolk Housing 2026 | Best Neighborhoods Near NSN | KingRealtor757

 Norfolk Public Schools and Virginia Beach City Public Schools both serve military families near NSN.
 Many families choose to live in Virginia Beach specifically for the school district, which consistently ranks among the best in the state.
 The commute from Virginia Beach to NSN is 20 to 25 minutes via I-264.

 Most O-3 and above families choose Virginia Beach neighborhoods like Great Neck, Chic's Beach, or the Hilltop area.
 East Beach in Norfolk is also popular with junior and mid grade officers.
-These neighborhoods offer BAH aligned pricing, top rated schools, and 20 to 25 minute commutes to NSN with no tunnel.
+These neighborhoods offer BAH aligned pricing, schools in the VBCPS district, and 20 to 25 minute commutes to NSN with no tunnel.

 Naval Station Norfolk has a full commissary and a large Navy Exchange complex near Gate 5 off Hampton Boulevard.
 The NEX includes a food court, uniform shop, barber shop, gas station, and retail stores.
 It is one of the largest NEX facilities on the East Coast.